Astroua/SCIMES/docs/index.rst

 following acknowledgment:

-*This research made use of SCIMES, a Python package to find relevant structures into dendrograms of molecular gas emission* or the related paper.
+*This research made use of SCIMES, a Python package to find relevant structures into dendrograms of molecular gas emission using the spectral clustering approach* or the related paper.

-If you make use of the analysis code (:doc:`catalog`) or read/write FITS files, please also consider adding an acknowledgment for Astropy (see `<http://www.astropy.org>`_ for the latest recommended citation).
+``SCIMES`` is an astropy affiliated-package.
+Please also consider adding an acknowledgment for Astropy (see `<http://www.astropy.org>`_ for the latest recommended citation).

 Public API